 Top / Featured Image: I went to my own flickr photos searching on “welcome” and could have used many of them.
 I seem to have a lot of conference welcomes, but signs too.
 This flickr photo worked, well for me– https://flickr.com/photos/cogdog/6492333495 shared under a Creative Commons (BY) license

-The post "Welcome to Slack with Slackin" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (https://cogdogblog.com/2016/04/slackin/) on April 19, 2016.
+The post "Welcome to Slack with Slackin" was originally cracked open and scrambled from a rotten egg at CogDogBlog (http://cogdogblog.com/2016/04/slackin/) on April 19, 2016.